MicrosoftDocs/CommunityToolkit/docs/diagnostics/Guard.md

   - csharp
 ---

-# Guard
+# Guard class

-The [Guard](/dotnet/api/microsoft.toolkit.diagnostics.guard) can be used to validate method arguments in a streamlined manner, which is also faster, less verbose, more expressive and less error prone than manually writing checks and throwing exceptions.
+Use the [Guard class](/dotnet/api/microsoft.toolkit.diagnostics.guard) to validate method arguments in a streamlined manner.
+This class is faster, less verbose, more expressive, and less error-prone than manually writing checks and throwing exceptions.

 > **Platform APIs:** [`Guard`](/dotnet/api/microsoft.toolkit.diagnostics.guard), [`CallerArgumentExpressionAttribute`](/dotnet/api/system.runtime.compilerservices.callerargumentexpressionattribute)

 ## How it works

-These `Guard` APIs are built with three core principles in mind:
+The `Guard` APIs are built with three core principles in mind:

 - Being **fast**.
 To achieve that, all the APIs have been designed to produce as little code as possible in the caller, and each single Guard API will (almost always) be inlined.
 Furthermore, specialized methods are generated with T4 templates to achieve the most efficient assembly code possible when working with common types (eg. primitive numeric types).
 - Being **helpful**.
 Each `Guard` API produces a detailed exception message that clearly specifies what went wrong, along with additional info (eg. current variable values), when applicable.